-Bet you can't even tell, can you?
+Be honest!
 Do you think it's cute to have an obese dog?
-Are you one of those people who think a fat dog is funny?
+Do you think a fat dog is funny?
 I sure hope not.
-When I see a fat dog, I think that's quite sad, actually!
+When I see a fat dog, I think that's quite sad!

 Maybe you tell yourself..." he's just a big boy ".
 How many times have I heard people use that excuse.
 He's just a big dog.
 No, he's a fat dog!